 This is a popular tourist route covering three famous cities in the country namely Delhi, Agra and Jaipur.
 The circuit covers about 720 kilometres by road.

 The trip from Delhi to Agra would take a little less than 4 hours by the Taj Express Highway and round 6 hours by the NH 19 or NH44.
 From Agra to Jaipur it takes around 4 hours by road.
-Timeless forts, palaces and the iconic Taj Mahal are some of the prominent places to visit.
+Timeless forts, palaces and the iconic Taj Mahal are some of the prominent and romantic places to visit.

 2. The Hill Stations of The North